 “Dior Cruise” 2024 – on the way to Mexico

-Dior, as one of the most famous fashion brands in the world, often presents its collections during fashion shows and so-called fashion weeks.
-Nevertheless, they also organize special events such as holiday boat shows where their designs can be seen.
-And as it turns out, such a cruise is fast approaching.
-The fashion house revealed its collection “Dior Cruise” 2024 will present in Mexico City 20th of May.
-We don’t know the exact location yet.
+Dior, as one of the most renowned fashion brands in the world, often showcases its collections during fashion shows and so-called fashion weeks.
+Nevertheless, it also organizes special events, such as shows on cruise ships, where their designs can be seen.
+And as it turns out, such a cruise is just around the corner.
+The fashion house has revealed that it will present its “Dior Cruise” 2024 collection in Mexico City on May 20.
+The exact location is yet to be announced.

 Continuation of tradition

-Anyone who has had the opportunity to delve into the brand’s activities knows that its artistic director, Maria Grazia Chiuri, combines fashion with culture and art in her approach to creation.
-In fact, he has been on board the brand since 2016.
-In their collections Chiuri often refers to the history, traditions and culture of various regions and nations.
-She also often addresses social issues such as gender equality, feminism and diversity.
-Her collections for Dior reflect her strong beliefs and have, of course, been gaining recognition among fashion critics and brand supporters for years.
+Anyone who has had the chance to explore the brand’s work knows that its artistic director, Maria Grazia Chiuri, blends fashion with culture and art in her creative approach.
+In fact, she has been with the brand since 2016.
+In her collections, Chiuri often draws inspiration from the history, traditions, and cultures of various regions and nations.
+She just as frequently addresses social issues such as gender equality, feminism, and diversity.
+Her collections for Dior reflect her strong beliefs and have, for years, consistently earned acclaim from fashion critics and brand enthusiasts alike.

 The “Dior Cruise” 2019 collection inspired by Mexico.